weecology/NeonTreeEvaluation/README.md

 SJER/training/2018_SJER_3_259000_4110000_image.tif,
 ```
 but are too large to be placed here.
 Instead, they can be directly downloaded from https://data.neonscience.org/home (see screenshot above) or are directly hosted by the mantainer below.

-If you would prefer not to clone this repo, a static version of the benchmark is here: [insert url later]

 * TEAK training RGB and lidar tile https://www.dropbox.com/s/tzduobrzzpji8ps/2018_TEAK_3_315000_4094000_image_crop.tif?dl=1
 https://www.dropbox.com/s/5x629zfd7o3cv8g/NEON_D17_TEAK_DP1_315000_4094000_classified_point_cloud_colorized_crop.laz?dl=1